 Music Perspectives & Fundamentals is a non-performing (no public or school-wide performance) class.
 This class will acquaint the student with a wide range of musical styles and genres through an overview of a variety of musical elements.
-Students will learn about influential composer's current throughout musical history, contributions to the music of the world, through a Christian view.
-Students will complete the course having developed the ability to discern aesthetic craftsmanship.
+Students will learn about influential composers throughout musical history and their contributions to the music of the world, through a Christian world-view.